 Figure 8: AVS-0019 JTAG/GPIO Adapter Connected to a AVS-4000

 The tables below provide the pinout for each connector on the AVS-0019 adapter board.
 J1 on the adapter board mates with J6 of the AVS-4000.
 Connector J2 on the adapter provides a standard Xilinx JTAG connector in the standard pinout, Molex 878321420.
-Connector J3 on the adapter provides a J-link JTAG and debug interface to the Cypress FX3 on the AVS-4000.
-This interface is not expected to be required by Users and for factory use only.
-Connector J4 provide access to the GPIO of the AVS-4000.
+Connector J3 on the adapter provides a J-link JTAG and debug interface to the Cypress FX3 USB Controller on the AVS-4000.
+This interface is not expected to be required by Users and is for factory use only.
+Connector J4 provides access to the GPIO of the AVS-4000.
 The +3.3V pin on J4 is capable of sourcing up to 150mA of current from the AVS-4000.